bamos/bamos.github.io/index.md

 I am a person in NYC.
 I study <b>safe, intelligent systems</b> that
 understand and interact with our world.
-A few major themes of my research involve:
+A few themes of my research involve:
 </p>

 <ol>